SeisComP/common/libs/seiscomp/io/recordstream/descriptions/global_recordstream.rst

 .. _rs-dec:

 Decimation
 ----------

-This RecordStream decimates (resamples) a proxy stream, e.g. :ref:`rs-slink`.
+This RecordStream decimates (downsamples) a proxy stream, e.g. :ref:`rs-slink`.
-The syntax for the source is similar to an URL:

-``dec://proxy-stream?parameters/address``
+Definition
+^^^^^^^^^^

+URL-like: ``dec://proxy-stream-scheme[?dec-parameters]/[proxy-stream-source]``

+The definition of the proxy streams has slightly changed: Scheme and source are only separated by a slash, e.g. `slink://localhost` needs to be defined as `slink/localhost`.
+Also optional decimation parameters directly follow the proxy stream scheme.

-Optional parameters are:
+Optional decimation parameters are:

 - `rate` - target sampling rate in Hz, default: 1
 - `fp` - default: 0.7
 - `fs` - default: 0.9
 - `cs` - coefficient scale, default: 10

 Examples
 ^^^^^^^^

-URL: *service://source?options*

 - ``dec://slink/localhost:18000``
 - ``dec://file?rate=2/-``